Marley Rose: Musical performances

 Erin Strecker of Entertainment Weekly gave Benoist's duet with Heather Morris, a rendition of "Tell Him" by the Exciters, a B+, writing, "it wasn’t the strongest of the night, but it was a fun couple of minutes".
 She responded more positively to her duet with Alex Newell in a performance of "Locked Out of Heaven" by Bruno Mars.
 Sandra Gonzalez gave Benoist's rendition of "Superstition" by Stevie Wonder alongside Amber Riley and Darren Criss an A−, writing, "Marley gets in touch with her inner diva, thanks to some help (and killer riffs) from Mercedes.
 Nicely done, ladies.
 Where were you when Marley was having her freak out in November, Mercedes?"

 Rae Votta of Billboard was critical of Benoist's rendition of "Wrecking Ball" in The End of Twerk, writing, "Jake’s cheating comes out this episode, and in response Marley performs the most demur [sic] version of “Wrecking Ball” that you get why Miley Cyrus might have wanted to change her whole vibe.
 They try to recreate the video, but it comes off more like a college comedy troupe tried to spoof it, without the intentional humor."

 Reception

 Critical reception towards Marley has been somewhat lukewarm.
-In a review for "The New Rachel", Emily VanDerWerff of The A.V.
+In a review for "The New Rachel", Emily St. James of The A.V.
 Club expressed hope for the character, stating that she hoped "Benoist would be up for the challenge as Lea Michele was."
 Carl Cortez of Assignment X praised Marley as adding "softness to a show wading in a sea of bitchiness".

 Fan reception to Marley was more polarized.
 A majority of fans who were in support of Rachel Berry took to express discomfort towards casting a replacement while some were disappointed that she was not living up to expectations.
 Others, however, reacted more positively to the fresh take on personality and offered praise to Benoist's performance.